Spectrum of p-adic linear differential equations II: Variation of the spectrum: Finer decomposition with respect to the spectrum

-with $a_0$, $a_1$, $a_2\in F$, $|a_1|=|a_2|$ and $|a_1|>|a_0|>1$.
-The spectrum with respect to the direction $(0,x_{0,1})$ is equal to $\{x_{a_0,|a_1|}\}$, this means that the differential module is refined.
-Since the refined decomposition is unique we cannot obtain a finer refined decomposition.
-However, since the spectrum with respect to the direction $(1,x_{0,1})$ is equal to $\{x_{0,|a_2|}\}\cup \{a_1\}+\ZZ_p$, we can decompose this differential into a direct sum of differential module of rank one. \end{exam}

-In order to obtain a decomposition finer than the refined decomposition, in the same time finer than the decomposition with respect to the spectrum of several direction, we propose the following definition.

-\begin{Defi} Let $x\in \AF$ of type (2) and $d:\Hx\to \Hx$ be a bounded derivation.
+In order to obtain a decomposition that is finer than both the refined decomposition and the decomposition with respect to the spectra corresponding to several directions, we propose the following definition. \begin{Defi} Let $x\in \AF$ of type (2) and $d:\Hx\to \Hx$ be a nonzero bounded $F$-linear derivation.
 Let $(M,\nabla)$ be a nonzero differential module over $(\Hx,d)$.
 We say that $(M,\nabla)$ is {\it strongly refined} if and only if for all differential module of rank 1 $(N,D)$